Investiture Controversy: Unifications of Germany and Italy

 It was the consequence of this lengthy episode that a whole generation grew up in Germany and Northern Italy in an atmosphere of war, doubt and scepticism.
 The papal backers had been busy propounding arguments to show that royal power was not of divine origin.
 They had been so successful that the moral authority of the Emperor had been undermined in the minds of many of his subjects.
 Serious divisions existed from this battle over the Investiture Controversy, which fractured large portions of the Holy Roman Empire in Germany and Italy.
 Davis argues these rifts were so deep and lasting that neither Germany nor Italy were able to form a cohesive nation-state until the 19th century.
-A similar situation arose from the French revolution, which caused fractures in France that still exist.
+A similar situation arose from the French Revolution, which caused fractures in France that still exist.
 The effect of Henry IV's excommunication, and his subsequent refusal to repent left a turbulence in central Europe that lasted throughout the Middle Ages.
 It may have been emblematic of certain German attitudes toward religion in general, and the perceived relevance of the German Emperor in the universal scheme of things.

 German culture

 The catastrophic political consequences of the struggle between pope and emperor also led to a cultural disaster.
 Germany lost intellectual leadership in western Europe.
 In 1050, German monasteries were great centres of learning and art and German schools of theology and canon law were unsurpassed and probably unmatched anywhere in Europe.
 The long war over investiture sapped the energy of both German churchmen and intellectuals.
 They fell behind advances in philosophy, law, literature and art taking place in France and Italy.
 In many ways, Germany never caught up during the rest of the Middle Ages.
 Universities were established in France, Italy, Spain and England by the early 13th century.
 Notable are the University of Bologna, 1088, Oxford University, 1096, the University of Salamanca, 1134, the University of Paris, 1150, and the University of Cambridge, 1207.
 The first German university, the Heidelberg University, was not established until 1386.
-It was immediately steeped in mediaeval nominalism and early Protestantism.
+It was immediately steeped in medieval nominalism and early Protestantism.